FreakC-Foundation/FreakC/TUTORIAL.md

 	somefunc[//] arg1 arg2
 	:: icall[] somefunc arg1 arg2

+However, there's currently a severe limitation: inline funtions can't be used with delayed expansion variables, it can only work with normal values and normal variables.
+I'll work hard to fix this problem soon!

 # Object Oriented Programming
 ## Objects
 Note that there are no such things as "objects" in FreakC/Batch, but you can use the FreakC variable to gain the same effect as seen in other languages: